sharmashubham23/text-recognition/README.md

 - Simple and clean UI.
-- It is hosted on azure virtul machine.
+- It is hosted on Azure virtual machine.
 - Backend Framework : Django.
 - For front end it uses HTML, CSS and JavaScript.
-- Easy to use and extract text from image.
+- Easy to use and extract text from images.
-- User can convert extacted text to speech with one click.
+- User can convert extracted text to speech with one click.

 Django App is deployed on azure virtual machine, ip [52.142.60.253](http://52.142.60.253:8000/) and url http://get-text.eastus.cloudapp.azure.com:8000/